Maria Advocata (Madonna del Rosario): Iconography

-In this context it is significant that the icon of the Madonna di San Sisto (= Maria Advocata) was carried along in the annual procession on the night before the Assumption (15 August); the icon of Mary and the icon of Christ from the Lateran, which was also carried along, are said to have bowed to each other.
-The icon of Christ is said to have been one of the oldest images of Christ, and an image not created by human hands (Greek: ἀχειροποίητον, acheiropoieton), which is in the Sancta Sanctorum chapel of the Lateran Palace.
+In this context, it is significant that the icon of the Madonna di San Sisto (= Maria Advocata) was carried in procession on the eve of the Assumption (15 August); this icon and an icon of Christ Pantokrator from the Lateran Palace, which was also carried along, are made to bow to each other.
+The latter is said to have been one of the oldest images of Christ, and not created by human hands (Greek: ἀχειροποίητον, acheiropoieton), now in the Sancta Sanctorum chapel of the Lateran Palace.
 The route of this procession initially led from the Lateran via the Via Sacra and Sant'Adriano at the Roman Forum to Santa Maria Maggiore, later also stopping in front of Santa Francesca Romana and San Sisto Vecchio.
-The model for this Roman procession were the pictorial processions with icons of Christ and the Mother of God that had been taking place in Constantinople since the 6th century, in which the icons assumed a quasi-personal life and acted as individuals.
+The model for this Roman procession were processions with icons of Christ and the Mother of God in Constantinople dating to the 6th century, where the icons assumed a quasi-personal character and acted as individuals.

-Until the 10th century, the primacy of the five oldest and most important Marian icons in Rome was disputed, although they sometimes belonged to different iconographic categories: Maria Advocata from San Sisto Vecchio (6th century), Regina Coeli (since the 19th century Salus Populi Romani) from Santa Maria Maggiore (6th/7th century), Madonna del Conforto from Santa Maria Antiqua and then Santa Francesca Romana (6th/7th century), the temple image of Mary from Santa Maria ad Martyres (6th/7th century), and Maria Regina from Santa Maria in Trastevere (7th century).
+Until the 10th century, the primacy of the five oldest and most important Marian icons in Rome was disputed, although they sometimes belonged to different iconographic categories: Maria Advocata from San Sisto Vecchio (6th century), Regina Coeli (since the 19th century Salus Populi Romani) from Santa Maria Maggiore (6th/7th century), Madonna del Conforto from Santa Maria Antiqua and then Santa Francesca Romana (6th/7th century), the temple image of Mary from Santa Maria ad Martyres (6th/7th century), and Madonna della Clemenza from Santa Maria in Trastevere (7th century).
 According to Hans Belting's research, it is likely that the Maria Advocata of San Sisto played the leading role during the August procession of the Assumption since the 10th century; she was also the first icon of Mary in Rome, and was expressly declared to be an image of Luke around 1100.

 Among these early Roman Marian images, Maria Advocata was the oldest and most famous icon: she was the only one painted on a gold background, occupied a privileged position in the August processions and more early copies were made of her than of any other Marian icon in Rome.
 These copies of the Advocata were particularly sought after because they also took part in the special veneration of the oldest icon of Mary and were also carried in processions in Rome and Latium.
 However, only the icons of the iconographic type of Mary as intercessor and not those of the Hodegetria and other types count as such copies.
 The copies of the Advocata that have survived to this day include, such as the icon in Santa Maria in Aracoeli (8th/9th and 12th centuries).